roboryman/prototroller/README.md

 <img align="left" src="assets/veroboard.jpg" width="250"/>

-The component interface boards are veroboards with hand-routed component(s).
-These sit atop the module board headers.
-We may freely route signals from the module board around.
-The module interface then looks like this: Protogrid <== MAG.
-CONNECTOR ==> Module Board <== HEADERS ==> Component Interface Board <== SOLDERED COMPONENTS ==> User I/O.
+The component interface boards are veroboards sitting above the module board headers.
+We may freely route signals from the module board to a component, the direct user interface.
 <br clear="left"/>
 </p>